scottchiesa/UKB_RAP_STATA/README.md

 ## 6. Check Stata Successfully Installed

-Stata should now be available to run using an icon within the Notebook Launcher
+Stata should now be available to run using an icon that will now had appeared within the Notebook Launcher

 ![Notebook Launcher Window](notebooklauncher.jpg)